 Akram W. Ibrahim

-Dr. Ibrahim is Southeastern Cardiology’s newest member joining the team in July 2016.
+Dr. Ibrahim joined the Southeastern Cardiology team in July 2016.
 Originally from Beirut, Lebanon, Dr. Ibrahim received his Medical Degree from American University of Beirut in 2007.
 Shortly thereafter, he moved to Atlanta, Georgia, where he completed his Internal Medicine Residency and was Chief Medical Resident at Emory University in 2012.
 Dr. Ibrahim remained at Emory for his Cardiovascular Disease Fellowship, graduating in 2015 and his Interventional Cardiology Fellowship, graduating in 2016.
 In 2015, Dr. Ibrahim was awarded the prestigious Outstanding Fellow Award.

 Dr. Ibrahim brings a wealth of knowledge to Southeastern Cardiology and is up to date on the latest technology and procedures that are performed at Emory.
-He is Board Certified in Internal Medicine and Cardiovascular Disease.
-He will be taking his Interventional Cardiology Boards in 2016.
+He is Board Certified in Internal Medicine, Cardiovascular Disease and Interventional Cardiology.
 He is also a Registered Physician in Vascular Interpretation.

 He is on staff at St. Francis, Midtown Medical Center and Northside Medical Center.

 When Dr. Ibrahim is not in clinic or at the hospital, Dr. Ibrahim enjoys all things Alabama football – hence his nickname “The Bear”.
 In addition to cheering Roll Tide any chance he can get, Dr. Ibrahim enjoys composing poetry, listening to music and playing tennis.